Data format

 (which is the only version so far)program

-: This contains the actual description of the program.
+: This contains the description of our algorithm.

 So what do we have in a program